chavarahul/music-website/readme.md

 - Code: AuthContext.js manages login, signup, logout, and stores tokens in localStorage.

 Access Rules
-- Admin: Can add/delete songs, sees only admin-added songs.
+- Admin: Can add/delete songs.
-- User: Can view all songs (default + admin-added), cannot add/delete.
+- User: Can view admin-added songs, cannot add/delete.

 Features in Music Library (Micro App)
-- View songs with search, sort, and group options.
+- View admin-added songs with search, sort, and group options.
 - Search by title, artist, or album.
 - Sort by title, artist, album, or genre.
 - Group by genre or artist.
 - Add songs (Admin only) via a modal.
 - Delete songs (Admin only) with confirmation.
+- Shows "No songs available.
+Admins can add new songs using the 'Add Song' button." in SongGrid if no songs exist.
 - Responsive UI with Tailwind CSS.
-- Code: SongList.jsx manages song data, filters, and admin actions, storing admin-added songs in localStorage.
+- Code: SongList.jsx manages admin-added songs (stored in localStorage), filters, and admin actions.

 Tech Stack
 | Feature                | Stack/Library                     |